 Murphy’s Ice Cream

 If you are visiting Dublin in summer and would love some delicious ice cream, then find Murphy’s Ice Cream on Wicklow Street.
-The original shop is located in Dingle and is famous for their homemade ice creams.
+The original shop is located in Dingle and is famous for its homemade ice creams.
 Ice cream flavours can change and alongside the usual, you’ll find unique flavours to try.
 To give you an idea of some there has been

 - Dingle Gin